Liyubov/data_for_good_guide/README.md

 3. to structure concise examples of data (e.g. framework support materials for data analysis).

 # Steps for sharing and making data open
-Some of best practices for documenting and packaging the data were described in https://frictionlessdata.io/

 Before talking about open data we should first talk about steps for data cleaning, making data in "tidy data" format To read more about tidy data one can go to wikipedia general article [here](https://en.wikipedia.org/wiki/Tidy_data)
 ![alt text](https://github.com/Liyubov/data_for_good_guide/blob/master/images_visualisation/datacleaned.png)